-The outro music is “I Hate Hate” by Razzy Bailey — an ironically breezy tune with children backing up in the chorus, but with a troubling message about how everyone hates each other, and there’s no clear resolution, either.
+The outro music is “I Hate Hate” by Razzy Bailey — an ironically breezy tune with children backing up in the chorus.

 For us, Star’s journey ends here.
 Does she use this newfound hatred to escape?
 For all we know, this young woman could keep traveling these American highways forever, trapped in a hot bus with a bad man and a stifling, drug-addled rag-tag crew who don’t seem to see abuse when it’s right in front of them.
 This is the water they swim in, and this is how abuse works.
 Streetwise matriarch Krystal does see it, but she’s toxic and ignores it.
 She may even revel in watching it play out, accepting the abuser back when she promised his victim he was gone.